LightHardt/ESP-Prj/README.md

 ## IDE

-I used Codium as my IDE and made some settings to get the environment set up in the integrated terminal.
-I also used the `compile_commands.json` file generated from building for the clangd language server.
+I used [VSCodium](https://github.com/VSCodium/vscodium) as my IDE and used the `settings.json` to get the environment set up in the default integrated terminal for the workspace.
+I also used the `compile_commands.json` file generated from building with `idf.py build` for the [clangd language server](https://clangd.llvm.org/installation) that I use with the IDE.

 ## Devices/Tools